geotrev/core-flux/README.md

 Each subscription contains a `subscriber` and some form of `data` that informs a relationship between `state` and `subscriber`.
 See [`createStore`](#createstore) on how to add subscriptions.

-Keep this data model in mind when adding new subscriptions and creating a binding
+Keep this data model in mind when adding new subscriptions and creating bindings.

 ### createStore